EllyPirelly/learnings-wes-bos-JSbeginner/module-03-tricky-bits/README.md

 #### Function Scope

-- when variables are created inside of a function, those variables are only available to that function

 ```
 const age = 100;
 function go() {
   const hair = 'blonde';
 }
 console.log(age); // 100
 console.log(hair); // Uncaught ReferenceError: hair is not defined
 ```
+- when variables are created inside of a function, those variables are only available to that function

-- unless you explicitly return and put that return it it's own variable
+- unless you explicitly return and put that return in it's own variable:

 ```
 const alter = 50;
 function go() {
   const color = 'blue';
   return color;
 }
 const newHair = go();
 console.log(alter); // 100
 console.log(newHair); // blue
 ```

-- when variables are not bound inside of a function they go up and look one level higher
+- when variables are not bound inside of a function they go up and look one level higher:
 ```
 const global = 200;
 function bam() {
   const meme = 'lama';
   console.log(global); // 200
   console.log(meme); // lama
 }
 bam();
 ```